sherwino/jereleng/src/pages/projects/2016-12-17-mariott-hotel-key-largo.md

 ---
-templateKey: project-page
+templateKey: "project-page"
-title: Marriott Hotel - Key Largo
+title: "Marriott Hotel - Key Largo"
 date: 2020-09-13T00:38:27.083Z
-description: This was a unique project that involved treating the metals with special protective coatings due to the proximity to the ocean.
 featuredpost: true
 featuredimage: /img/rusty-fence.webp
+description: This was a unique project that involved treating the metals with special protective coatings due to the proximity to the ocean.

 tags:
   - fence
   - design